Abdullanz/ExpenseAnalyzer/README.md

 ## Run it locally
 first, please install all the dependencies.

-Secound, node app.js
-after that the application will be running locally at the (localhost: 3000)
+Secound, node app.js, then the app will be running locally at the (localhost: 3000).

 ## Testing

 Mocha

 Chai